-- Mr Brandon, who is selling antiques online, takes photos of invoices and receipts whenever he buys or repair goods, or pays for the cost of advertising; and uploads them onto an online folder.
+- Mr Brandon, who sells antiques online, takes photos of invoices and receipts whenever he buys or repairs goods, or pays for the cost of advertising; and uploads them onto an online folder.
 He also logs each expense and sale made on an accounting software.
 When requested by IRAS to substantiate his reported income and expenses claims in his tax returns, Brandon is able to produce the documentary evidence with ease.

 ii) Declare your trade income

 In your tax return, you will be required to declare the total income earned from your online activities under the “Trade, Business, Profession or Vocation” section.